aws-samples/serverless-patterns/dynamodb-eventbridge-transformer/README.md

 To demonstrate the end-to-end message flow, the Lambda function writes sample data to the DynamoDB table.

 The pattern uses an input transformer to change the event's structure from DynamoDB's response format, which includes data type descriptors, to a simpler JSON structure.
-The input transformer also allows us to transform the list using the following notation: `<$.dynamodb.NewImage.list.L[*].S>`
+The input transformer also allows us to transform the list using the following notation: `<$.dynamodb.NewImage.Items.L[*].S>`

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/claim-check-pattern-cdk